 Colorado law: Children between the ages of 8 and 16 (through their 16th birthday) must use a seat belt or child restraint.

-Safest practice: Follow the guidelines above to know when your child can safely stop using the booster.
+Safest practice: Follow the guidelines above to know when your child can safely stop using a booster.
 Keep your child in the back seat as long as possible, until at least age 13 and 100 pounds.
 If your teenager is in the front seat, put the seat as far back as possible in case the airbag deploys in a crash.

 Remember that children learn by watching their parents, and this includes good driving habits.